Tianwei3989/GenerativeAIBias2FutureModels/README.md

 python create_mix_gcc.py --cc3m_path ./cc3m --sd_cc3m_path ./SD_images --seed 123 \
      --mix_ratio 0.2 --outdir ./cc3m_mix_
 ```
-The parameter `--mix_radio` decides the ratio of the generated images to mix with the original CC3M.
+The parameter `--mix_ratio` decides the ratio of the generated images to mix with the original CC3M.
 Please set it to the number you want.
 If you run the above code, the output would be a folder `./cc3m_mix_020/`, i.e., a CC3M dataset mixing with 20% of generated images.